xzel23/meja/README.md

 - WorkbookWriter is now an interface (was an abstract class before)
 - FileType implements Comparable
 - WorkbookWriter: accepts callback for progress updates
+- CsvWorkbookWriter: if workbook contains more than one sheet, prepend each sheet with `!<sheet name>!`
 - bugfixes